Coronavirus scare: Youth stranded in cruise reaches India

 Gaurav was supposed to reach his native on February 7, but could not do so as the vessel was quarantined.
 He reached Mumbai on Monday.

 Gaurav’s relative Ganesh said that the vessel was allowed to sail since passengers and crew tested negative for coronavirus.
-There were nearly 1,600 people including passengers and crew on board of the cruise vessel.
+There were nearly 1,600 people including passengers and crew onboard the cruise vessel.

 Delhi Assembly Elections 2020 | Get the latest updates, constituency-wise results & analysis only on DeccanHerald.com